JamerSC/pizza-menu-react/README.md

 - JSX is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.

-# Rendering List using MAP Method
+# Rendering List using MAP Method ()

 - {pizzaData.map((pizza) => (
 -       <Pizza pizzaObj={pizza} key={pizza.name} />
 - ))}

+# Conditional Rendering with && using Short circuit method